fisadev/blog/posts/suspicious-logins/index.rst

 That itself isn't the bug.
 The bug is flagging those pop3 logins which came **from inside google** (it's a gmail feature, running on their servers), as if they were "suspicious logins".
 They are not suspicious, they are comming from inside google, they are being made from a google server trying to execute a gmail feature.

-And googling a little bit, I can't find any other person with the same problem.
+Finally, how sure am I that the logins came from inside google?
+Well, a traceroute to the login ip took me to this host: ``mail-pa0-x218.google.com``.

-But by Cthulhu's beard, I'm happy this was a bug.
+So yes, I'm pretty sure this was a bug.
+But by Cthulhu's beard, I'm **happy** this was a bug.

 In short
 ========

 A gmail server tries to login to a gmail account for a gmail feature to work, and the user gets a big red email: "someone has your password".
 Yes, google, someone has my password.
-It's you...
+It's you.